roycrippen/electron-forth/README.md

-# electron-ts-template
+# electron-forth

-A basic [Electron](https://electronjs.org) TypeScript template.
+An [Electron](https://electronjs.org) TypeScript of implementation of forth with step debugging.

+From a fork of [jsForth](https://github.com/brendanator/jsForth).

 ### Quick Start